ai-dock/invokeai/README.md

 Common features and options are documented in the [base wiki](https://github.com/ai-dock/base-image/wiki) but any additional features unique to this image will be detailed below.

+>[!NOTE]
+>The default provisioning script downloads models to `$WORKSPACE/storage`; You will need to manually scan this directory as symlinks are not yet set for this image.

 #### Version Tags